Derstilon/homebrew-notes/Twilightbelly/Plothooks/Eon Trials.md

 # Description
-The coming-of-age ritual organized by the tribes of the [[Grimstone Dominion]] for young [[Jotun Stone Giants]].
+The coming-of-age ritual organized by the tribes of the [[Grimstone Dominiom]] for young [[Jotun Stone Giants]].
 Passing this trials is required to be allowed to join expeditions to the [[Eonholme Bowels]]

 # Plot hooks
 ### 1. Trial of Valor